alphonseyang/ECE1512_2022W_ProjectRepo_WuqiLi-ChengchenYang/README.md

-# Visual Interpretation of Convolutional Neural Networks
+# Course Project of ECE1512 - Winter 2022

 ## Content
 This repository includes the necessary code and figures for the project A/B of Course ECE1512.